-- Work with the sewerage undertaker to provide phased primary infrastructure capable of connecting to the water recycling centre east of Chelmer Village adjacent to the A12. - 2 Implement utilities early to ensure each planning application area can be delivered within the relevant phased period of development. - Ensure the foul water strategy contributes towards wider objectives relating to water conservation.
+- of connecting to the water recycling centre east of Chelmer Village adjacent to the A12. - Implement utilities early to ensure each planning application area can be delivered within the relevant phased period of development. - Ensure the foul water strategy contributes towards wider objectives relating to water 3 conservation.